 Since a flu outbreak can happen anywhere dogs get together, pet care facilities increasingly require flu vaccination for dogs before accepting them.
-In fact, according to a recent survey, about 25% of pet care facilities reported they have already implemented a requirement.
+In fact, according to a recent survey, about 25 percent of pet care facilities reported they already have that requirement.

 A dog’s risk factors for CIV infection are the same as for Bordetella (also known as kennel cough or canine cough).
 As a result, more facilities are seeing the wisdom in requiring both flu and Bordetella vaccination.